New bounds for the Moser-Tardos distribution: The Permutation LLL

-The bound of Proposition~\ref{fprev-lll-prop} is based on $\theta(A)$, which is a sum over independent subsets of $\mathcal B$.
-Our main result is that one can restrict the summation to sets which are independent and also \emph{orderable}.
+The quantity $\Psi_{\mathcal B[A]}(A)$ here is a sum over stable subsets of $\mathcal B$.
+Our main result is that the sum can be restricted to sets which also satisfy an additional property known as \emph{orderability}.